Private equity in Italy: market and regulatory overview

 Capital gains realised through the sale of units are taxed as follows:

-Individuals and non-commercial entities are subject to 20% capital gains tax.
+Individuals and non-commercial entities are subject to 20% capital gains tax (26% as of 1 July 2014).

 Individual entrepreneurs' investor income qualifies as business income, and is included in their taxable income, subject to progressive individual income tax rates.